gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    : A DTLS connection.
 It is uniquely identified by a connection index.

+  Restart DCI:
+  : A variable known by both peers that holds the value to be used as DCI during an SCTP Association Restart

    Stream:
    : A unidirectional stream of an SCTP association.
 It is uniquely identified by a stream identifier.

+   Traffic DCI:
+   : A variable known by both peers that holds the value to be used as DCI for User Data transport

 ## Abbreviations